-Intra Group transactions and balances - Joint operations
+Intra group transactions and balances - Joint operations

 During the year the Council has entered into transactions with its joint operations partners Porirua City Council and Let's Get Wellington Moving.
 These transactions disclosed are within the normal course of business.
-The nature of these intra-Group transactions and the outstanding balances at the year-end are as shown in Table 93.
+The nature of these intra-group transactions and the outstanding balances at the year-end are as follows in Table 93.

-Table 93: Int tra group transactions and balances - Joint operations 2023 2022
+Table 93: Intra group transactions Council

+and balances - Joint operations 2023 2022

 \$000 \$000

-Share of join ntly incurred expenditure
+Share of jointly incurred expenditure

-Porirua City Council - wastewater treatment plant 3,349 2,620
+Porirua City Council - waste water treatment plant 3,349 2,620

 Let's Get Wellington Moving 13,369 6,660

 16,718 9,280

-Current rece eivables and recoverables owing to the Council from:
+Current receivables and recoverables owing to the Council from:

 Let's Get Wellington Moving 7,337 5,762

-Intra Group transactions and balances - Controlled entities
+Intra group transactions and balances - Controlled entities